 There are two types of hypervisors:

-a) Type 1 Hypervisor (Bare-metal): This hypervisor runs directly on the hardware without the need for a host operating system.
+a) Type 1 Hypervisor (Bare-metal): This hypervisor directly runs on the hardware without any need for a host Operating System.
 It has direct control over the physical resources and is often more efficient than Type 2 hypervisors.
 Examples include VMware ESXi, Microsoft Hyper-V Server, and KVM.

 The hypervisor creates and manages virtual machines by dividing the physical resources of the host machine into multiple isolated environments.
-It allocates CPU, memory, storage, and network resources to each virtual machine, ensuring fair and efficient utilisation.
+It allocates Central Processing Unit (CPU), memory, storage, and network resources to each virtual machine, ensuring fair and efficient utilisation.

 Types of Virtualisation